CMUSTRUDEL/DIRTY/README.md

 Then, please watch for the line `wandb: Run data is saved locally in ...` in the output.
 This is where the logs and models are to be saved.
-You can also monitor the training status (e.g., losses, accuracy) in real-time with the link after `wandb: 🚀 View run at ...`.
+You can also monitor the automatically uploaded training and validation status (e.g., losses, accuracy) in your browser in real-time with the link printed after `wandb: 🚀 View run at ...`.

+Feel free to adjust the hyperparameters in `*.jsonnet` config files to train your own model.

 ### Inference

 #### Download Trained Model

-Alternatively, you can download our trained DIRTY model (coming soon).
+As an alternative to train the model by yourself, you can download our trained DIRTY model (coming soon).

 #### Test DIRTY